Top WordPress Analytics Plugins

 That’s why it’s vital to track key analytics on your website.
 By keeping an eye on important stats, such as Click-Through Rates (CTRs) and page views, you’ll be able to monitor the success or failure of your content and respond accordingly.

 In this post, we’re going to look at five WordPress plugins that can help you measure and record analytics on your site.
-First, however, let’s talk a little more about why this task is so important!
+Here’s what we’ll cover:

 Using Analytics and Statistical Tools in WordPress